oldsportsgit/Runtime-Components/README.md

-# Overview of the Runtime Components Creator
+# Overview of the Runtime Components

-The Runtime Components Creator or RCC for short, contains scripts that create for example a button while the game is running, of course you can also create asset Bundles with it like Render textures, and a Scene
+The Runtime Components or RC for short, contains scripts that create for example a button while the game is running, of course you can also create asset Bundles with it like Render textures, and a Scene